swedenconnect/technical-framework/18 - User Message Extension in SAML Authentication Requests.md

 ## 4. Examples

-Example of supplying a user message in Swedish ("Jag vill logga in till example.com") and in English ("I wish to login to example.com"):
+Example of supplying a user message in Swedish ("Jag vill logga in till example.com") and in English ("I wish to log in to example.com"):

 ```
 ...